javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 If you haven't considered selecting an IDE yet, look at the following variants:

-- IntelliJ editors: [WebStorm](http://www.jetbrains.com/webstorm/) for frontend development and [PHPStorm (PHP)](http://www.jetbrains.com/phpstorm/), [IDEA (Java)](http://www.jetbrains.com/idea/), [RubyMine (Ruby)](http://www.jetbrains.com/ruby/) and other if you need additional languages.
+- IntelliJ editors: [WebStorm](http://www.jetbrains.com/webstorm/) for frontend development and [PHPStorm (PHP)](http://www.jetbrains.com/phpstorm/), [IDEA (Java)](http://www.jetbrains.com/idea/), [RubyMine (Ruby)](http://www.jetbrains.com/ruby/) and others if you need additional languages.
 - Visual Studio is fine if you're a .NET developer, and a free version is available ([Visual Studio Community](https://www.visualstudio.com/vs/community/))
 - Eclipse-based products, like [Aptana](http://www.aptana.com/) and Zend Studio.
 - [Komodo IDE](http://www.activestate.com/komodo-ide) and its lightweight free version [Komodo Edit](http://www.activestate.com/komodo-edit).
 - [Netbeans](http://netbeans.org/).

 All of the IDEs listed above are available on both Windows and Mac, and the IDEs other than Visual Studio are also available on Linux.

 Most IDEs are paid, but have a trial period.
 Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.